 Problem Solving Group review

-The Problem Solving Group (PSG) will review what happened, look at what actions to remedy the antisocial behaviour (ASB) were taken, consider whether those actions were reasonable and appropriate, and decide if any further action can still be taken to resolve the ASB.
+The Problem Solving Group (PSG) will review what happened and what actions to remedy the antisocial behaviour (ASB) were taken.
+It will consider whether those actions were reasonable and appropriate, and decide if any further action can still be taken to resolve the ASB.
 It will then draw up an action plan.
 This will detail what action will be taken and the timescale for completion of those actions.
 We will advise, in writing, what the contents of the action plan are within four working days of the PSG meeting.

-Once all the tasks within the action plan have been completed, we will confirm the completion of our actions, in writing, and the review will be closed.
+When all the tasks within the action plan have been completed, we will confirm this in writing, and the review will be closed.
 In some circumstances, you may feel that the action taken still has not addressed the problem and wish to appeal the review.
 The letter closing the review will detail the procedure.

 Both bodies will have access to all the relevant information to make an informed decision.
-If they disagree with the relevant decisions, they will ask the Problem Solving Group to either look at the case or to review the action plan, as appropriate.
+If they disagree with the relevant decisions, they will ask the Problem Solving Group to review the case or action plan.
 If, however, they agree with the decision to reject the application or close the review, the matter will be closed.
 The decision of the relevant bodies is final.

 We aim to confirm the decision of the appeal, either way, within four working days of an appeal being lodged.